Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams: Introduction

 Thus, the last player can hardly outperform a random guess.
 Note that it is insufficient to prove uniformity for many copies individually (which is not too hard using the same idea as in Viola's proof), since such a situation could be simulated with a much smaller rectangle with very small error.
 We instead perform our rectangle argument inductively to show most copies appear almost uniform, even if conditioned on previous copies.

 This direct sum technique has further applications.
 One application is to proving a lower bound for approximating the Hamming norm in a strict turnstile stream.
-Using a result of \cite{AHLW16}, to show lower bounds for streaming algorithms in the strict turnstile model, it suffices to show lower bounds in the simultaneous communication model, where each player simultaneously sends a message to a referee who outputs the answer.
-While our direct sum theorem holds in this more restrictive model, we also need to consider a composition of the gap-Hamming problem on top of the \sumequal instances as well as an augmented index version of the composed problem.
+Using a result of \cite{AHLW16}, to show lower bounds for streaming algorithms in the strict turnstile model, it suffices to show lower bounds in the simultaneous communication model, where each player simultaneously sends a linear sketch to a referee who outputs the answer.
+To get the desired direct sum property, we have a chain of reductions leading to the \sumequal problem which we compute the information complexity of.

+Specifically, we consider a composition of the Gap-Orthogonality problem on top of the \sumequal instances as well as an augmented index version of the composed problem.
+When we compose these problems, each coordinate of the Gap-Orthogonality problem becomes a \sumequal instance, and we show that in order to solve Gap Orthogonality, we must solve most of the \sumequal instances.
+Thus. we can use a direct sum to bound the information cost of the composed problem in a similar manner as in \cite{wz12}.
+We then prove that approximating the Hamming norm reduces to the augmented index version of this, which allows us to bound its communication complexity and accordingly its streaming complexity.

 In the augmented problem we additionally give a referee an index $i$ and the answers to all copies $j$, with $j > i$.
 Similar augmentation has been studied for $L_p$-norms \cite{knw10b}.
 This allows us to reduce our communication problem to Hamming norm approximation, and ultimately prove our data stream lower bound.